shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 That is: `load_models = True`.
 Note that no pretrained models have been included in this repository.

 Optionally, a seed for training the model can be set by changing the `manualseed` hyperparameter in `config.py`.
 Otherwise, a random `manualseed` will be chosen.

-## Running the project
-To run this project clone the repository and

 ## Results